SOUTHERN PATAGONIA & TIERRA DEL FUEGO

 3 specific sites linked by domestic flights

 We offer you a trip to the ends of the world in southern Patagonia.
-Although the diversity is less than in northern Patagonia, and the costs are higher, many observers still prefer to reach this distant point in search of its endemic species or the experience of having been in the southernmost city in the world.
+Although the diversity is less than in northern Patagonia, and the costs are higher, many observers still prefer to reach this distant point in search of its endemic species and the experience of having visited the southernmost city in the world.

-The stop at Península Valdés allows you to visit this important natural reserve and also the largest colony of penguins during spring (September to November).
-There the Atlantic coast is added, in the north of Patagonia, where the experience can be enriched by adding some species of seabirds and wildlife.
+The stop at Península Valdés allows us to visit this important natural reserve and also the largest colony of penguins during spring (September to November).
+There, we also have the Atlantic coast, in the north of Patagonia, where the experience can be enriched by adding some species of seabirds and wildlife.

 Calafate to Tierra del Fuego